race-against-ai/module_vehicle_tracking/README.md

 ### Config Request

 Currently the program uses a while loop and thread for waiting for the request to send the config.
 You could maybe update the program to be asynchronous.

+### Pynng Communication

+Check if all the sent data actually gets used.